astrowonk/dash_dataframe_table/README.md

 ### Usage, Examples

 The company column is given hyperlinks from a midden `Company_HREF` column.
+See the `example.py` dash app code for more.

 The method on this class also supports conditional style formatting.
 This can either be a list of matching values, or a callable that returns a boolean.